echitey/Pets-App---Storage/README.md

 It creates the db when it is first accessed
 It gives a connection to the DB
 Manages updating the database schema if version changes
+-   Querying database and navigating through the cursor
+-   Create a Content Provider that will be used to interact with the DB
+-   Create a Cursor Loader that will be used to retrieve the date using the Content Provider and allow live update
+-   Create the Provider Class
+-   Define the URI Matcher pattern